gpjt/webgl-lessons/README.txt

       </Directory>
     </VirtualHost>

-After making the change in the Apache vhost configuration first confirm the the syntax for the Apache configuration is still correct:
+After making the change in the Apache vhost configuration first confirm the syntax for the Apache configuration is still correct:

     $ apachectl configtest
     Syntax OK